imorenodev/jekyll-now/about.md

 ### More Information

-I have experience programming in multiple languages mainly Java, and Javascript.
+I have experience programming in multiple languages with a focus mainly on Java, and Javascript.
 I'm most interested in learning Full-Stack Web Development.

 ### Contact me